lucapinello/alexa_grinder/README.md

 ngrok http 5000

-Create a alexa skill at: https://developer.amazon.com/edw/home.html
+Create an alexa skill at: https://developer.amazon.com/edw/home.html

 Use the intentes and the utterances provided.